Our 200-year calendar

 Unlucky morning, lucky afternoon

-The Rokuyo meaning of those two kanji together is bad luck in the morning, good luck in the afternoon.
-(See what Rokuyo considers to be 'the afternoon'.)
+The Rokuyō meaning of those two kanji together is bad luck in the morning, good luck in the afternoon.
+(See what Rokuyō considers to be 'the afternoon'.)
+It's the universe’s excuse for staying in bed; the procrastinator's Lucky Day!

-You'll notice that the first kanji (先) is the same for this Sakimake day (先負) and the Sensho day (先勝).
-For the Sakimake day, 先 is read as "Saki", but for Sensho day 先 is read as "Sen".
-Just as the English words are riddled with homonyms, homographs, homophones and heteronyms, Japanese is blessed with 'on' readings (imported Chinese) and 'kun' readings (native Japanese), and most kanji have both on-readings and kun-readings.
+You'll notice that the first kanji (先) is the same for this Sakimake day (先負) and the Senshō day (先勝).
+For the Sakimake day, 先 is read as "Saki", but for the Senshō day 先 is read as "Sen".
+Just as the English words are riddled with homonyms, homographs, homophones and heteronyms, Japanese is blessed with a delightful mix of 'on' readings (imported Chinese pronunciations) and 'kun' readings (native Japanese pronunciations), and most kanji have both on-readings and kun-readings.

 In this example, 'Sen' is the on-reading and 'Saki' is the kun-reading.
 Adding to the fun is that 先 also means previous or prior, which is a wider meaning of 'early'.

-Just remember that the early bird gets the worm (Sensho), but the second mouse gets the cheese (Sakimake).
+Senshō is the early bird that gets the worm, and Sakimake is the second mouse that gets the cheese.

 Also known as